 Electoral expenditure caps apply from 1 January to 31 December each year.

-The $800,000 cap is a cap on expenditure.
+The $800,000 cap is a cap on electoral expenditure.
 Separate caps apply to gifts made for a federal purpose and these amounts must be credited to a federal account and can only be used for federal electoral expenditure.

 The Act does not impose limits on amounts that candidates can raise in a calendar year for purposes other than a federal purpose.
 However, these gifts cannot be credited to a federal account.